christianbernecker/json-explorer/DEPLOYMENT.md

 ```

 This script will:
+1. Display a pre-deployment checklist
-1. Run build checks
+2. Run build checks
-2. Commit changes
+3. Commit changes
-3. Push to the staging branch
+4. Push to the staging branch
-4. Trigger the staging deployment webhook
+5. Trigger the staging deployment webhook

 ### Production Deployment